Title VI, Civil Rights

 Title VI of the Civil Rights Act of 1964 (49 CFR, Part 21) states that “no person in the United States shall on the grounds of race, color, or national origin be excluded from the participation in, or be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal Financial assistance.”
 This extends to work conducted by the Franklin County Transportation Planning Organization (FCTPO) on the planning and programming of transportation funds in the Franklin Region.
 The FCTPO works to ensure that all populations, including minorities and low-income residents, are able to participate fully in regional transportation planning processes and to have quality access to transportation facilities and services.
 Any person who believes they have been discriminated against should contact:

 Greenfield, MA 01301

 To view FCTPO’s Title VI Notice to the Public, click here.
 The notice is also available in SPANISH and RUSSIAN.
 The FCTPO complies with all Title VI requirements, including a Title VI certification and assurance; a Language Implementation Plan; and it records all investigations, complaints, and lawsuits.
 Neither the FCTPO nor the FRCOG has had any Title VI complaints over the past three years.
-For more information or if you would like accessibility or language accommodation, please contact Megan Rhodes at email@example.com.
+For more information or if you would like accessibility or language accommodation, please contact the Title VI Officer at email@example.com.

 The FCTPO strives to offer early, continuous, and meaningful opportunities for the public to participate in the decision-making process and identify social, economic, and environmental impacts of proposed transportation projects and policies.
 The Public Participation Plan guides the FCTPO in these efforts, outlines the planning process, and explains how the public can be involved.